The “Are We Secure?” Trap

 You Have 5 Minutes of Peak Attention

-💡 Lead with your top ALE item in the first 3 minutes.
+Timing Tip Lead with your top ALE item in the first 3 minutes.
 You have peak attention for exactly 5 minutes.
+The CFO will be verifying the ₹ figures in their head — make sure your numbers are defensible before you walk in.

 The 5-Beat Risk Narrative Arc